 Handheld devices connected to the internet at all times allows for flexibility, greater productivity, and speed of service.
 Though we may not realize it, these interactions with technology all start with a digital front door.
 During the pandemic lockdowns of 2020, many more medical practices and patients were introduced to the benefits of the digital front door with the help of technology’s continued delivery of care (such as virtual visits).

 Leveraging technology to improve healthcare carries with it many rewards, including readiness for a future that continues to be shaped by the consumerization of healthcare where patients have more influence and control.
-Consumers are already familiar with digital front door experiences such as online check-in for a flight or paying a restaurant tab at the table, as these industries understand that consumers gravitate toward what is simple and convenient.
+Consumers are already familiar with digital front door experiences as digital marketing evolves, such as online check-in for a flight or paying a restaurant tab at the table, as these industries understand that consumers gravitate toward what is simple and convenient.

 Digital front door initiates a necessary conversation about how to go about building a more centralized and interoperable patient experience that benefits all involved and keeps pace with consumer demands and expectations.